georgeklaus/se-assignment-8-pitching-a-software-project-georgeklaus/README.md

  -Customer Acquisition Strategy - Describe how you plan to attract and retain customers Include marketing channels, sales strategies, and customer retention plans.

  -Competitive Analysis - Compare your business model with competitors to highlight your advantages.
-Focus on how your approach offers better value or addresses market gaps.
+Focus on how your approach offers better value or addresses market gaps (Bock, 2018)

  **Benefits of a Well-Defined Business Model**